 Chronic hepatitis and eventually cirrhosis may occur when liver cells are damaged by the hepatitis B (HBV) or C virus (HCV).
 Hepatitis C is one of many viruses that cause inflammation of the liver.
 Healthy liver cells are replaced with scar tissue, reducing the ability of the liver to perform its many life-supporting functions.
 Patients with chronic viral hepatitis experience fatigue, jaundice, loss of appetite and hepatosplenomegaly (enlargement of the liver and spleen).

-- Q Is hepatitis a sexual transmitted disease?
+- Q Is there a vaccine for hepatitis?

 - Q How do I prepare to see my doctor about my hepatitis?